Key Largo, Florida

 When in Key Largo…

-Diving the Spiegel Grove when in Key Largo has almost if not fully become a “must-do” among wreck dive enthusiasts and recreational divers alike.
+Diving the Spiegel Grove when in Key Largo has almost, if not fully, become a “must-do” among wreck dive enthusiasts and recreational divers alike.
 Technical and rebreather divers appreciate the wreck for its vastness and opportunities for exploration.

 The sinking of the USS Spiegel Grove

 The USS Spiegel Grove was originally a warfare Landing Ship Dock (LSD 32) transporting and launching landing craft and amphibious vehicles.
-Having been sunk off the coast of Key Largo in 2002 to create an artificial reef makes it is the youngest addition to several sunken shipwrecks in the Upper Keys and the second youngest in the entire Florida Keys.
+Having been sunk off the coast of Key Largo in 2002 to create an artificial reef makes it the youngest addition to several sunken shipwrecks in the Upper Keys and the second youngest in the entire Florida Keys.

 “In fact, at the time of its sinking, the Spiegel Grove was the largest ship ever intentionally sunk to create a new reef for divers, and it remains one of the largest ships ever scuttled for that purpose.” [source: fla-keys.com]